Paul T. Mero, President

 Todd Sylvester, Manager of Development

-Todd Sylvester has a passion for making a difference in the lives of others, and that’s why he decided to join the Sutherland team as manager of donor relations.
+Todd Sylvester has a passion for making a difference in the lives of others, and that’s why he decided to join the Sutherland team as manager of development.
 Todd founded his own nonprofit company, “Drug Free That’s Me,” through which he has influenced thousands of children to commit to living a drug-free life.
 The program became one of the most sought-after of its kind in the state of Utah.
 Todd has more than 20 years of experience as a highly polished, inspirational and influential speaker.
 This passion has given him the upper edge in successful fundraising and building lasting relationships.
 Todd and his wife, Bonni, are the parents of 4 children.

 Cherstyn Monson Stockwell, Manager of Operations